 Stunning period costumes are a passion with Fiona Harrison.
-With a wardrobe most re-enactors would give there eye teeth for there are few singers with Fiona’s attention to historic detail.
+With a wardrobe most re-enactors would give there eyes and teeth for, there are few singers with Fiona’s attention to historic detail.
 Her voice can effortlessly glide from Grand Opera to Rock and Roll and perhaps not surprisingly Fiona has built up a stunning range of costumes which capture the mood and elegance of the last two centuries to illustrate her many different shows.

 Before Fiona became a professional singer she studied fashion and later worked as a hat designer in Luton.
 During her student days Fiona worked in London at the theatrical costumiers “Bermans and Nathans” and many of the skills she learnt there have stayed with her through her professional singing career.

 Creating the right look for each show is very important.
 Many of Fiona’s clothes are vintage pieces and include a number of original civilian suits and uniforms from the 1940s.
-Fiona is greatly inspired by the Hollywood movies and some of her favourite stars include Rita Hayworth, Marilyn Monroe, Grace Kelly and Hedy Lamarr – whose fashion styles Fiona often re-creates much to the delight of her audience.
+Fiona is greatly inspired by the Hollywood movies; some of her favourite stars include Rita Hayworth, Marilyn Monroe, Grace Kelly and Hedy Lamarr.
+Fiona often re-creates their fashion styles – much to the delight of her audience.

-What Fiona can’t find she has specially made or designs and makes herself!
+What Fiona can’t find she has specially made, or she designs and makes it herself!